lipefl/swade-tools/README.md

 # SWADE Tools (BETA)
-A Foundry VTT module for use with Savage Worlds (SWADE system);
+A Foundry VTT module for use with Savage Worlds (SWADE system).

 A series of automations for swade: Joker's Wild (with bonus); Status Management (with icons); Reroll with a benny; detect targets, hit and damage; etc.

 **ATTENTION: This is a BETA version so bugs may occur.**

 This is my first big module, please report if you see any bugs and be nice :)

 ## Features